AutoPlayLabs-Dev/Flow-Automator-New-Version-/README.md

 * **Media Filtering:** Use built-in filters to isolate **Images Only** or **Videos Only**.
 * **Effortless Exporting:** Fast, organized, and effortless batch exporting.

+#### 🤖 AI Prompt Creator
+The AI Prompt Creator is a built-in assistant designed to bridge the gap between a fleeting idea and a professional-grade instruction.
+By entering a simple, short concept, the tool automatically expands it into a polished, highly descriptive prompt optimized for AI interpretation.

 ![image alt](https://github.com/AutoPlayLabs-Dev/Flow-Automator/blob/46be61c838fe4a89a7342f8a320e7d4d451e407d/f4.png)